Jgorenburg/animation-toolkit/assignments/a1-hello/Readme.md

 ![](/assignments/a1-hello/Images/Particles.gif)

-Particles of random colors move in random directions at random velocities
+Particles of random colors move in the same direction at random speeds

 ## Circle